cloudbees/jenkins-scripts/README.md

 The Count CJOC JSON script runs on CJOC's script console.
 The script captures the executor, cloud, and CPU core count attached to the platform.
 The script script dynamically creates a Cluster Operation and executes the operation across all Client Masters connected to CJOC.

+NOTE: You must have the 1.7.1 (or newer) version of the Operations Center Cluster Operations Plugin installed to use this script.

 **Running the script**

 1. Log into CloudBees Jenkins Operations Center (CJOC)